ycherkes/MockIt/README.md

 # MockIt
-A simple Visual Studio 2015 extension to automate of creating and configuring mocks in the unit tests
+A Visual Studio 2015 extension to automate the mocks creating and configuring in the unit tests

 It helps you to automate mocks creating in your unit tests.